kubermatic/docs/content/kubeone/master/architecture/requirements/infrastructure_management/_index.en.md

 ]
 +++

-This document describes some of the possible approaches for managing the infrastructure needed for a Kubernetes cluster.
+This document describes some possible approaches for managing the infrastructure needed for a Kubernetes cluster.

 ## Infrastructure For Control Plane